FAA Drone Fines – Real Enforcement Cases and What Trigger…

 • Multiple violations from single flight: Penalties can compound, potentially exceeding $50,000

-• Egregious violations: Maximum penalties near $32,666 per violation reserved for most serious cases
+• Egregious violations: Maximum penalties near $32,666 per violation reserved for the most serious cases

 Common Violations That Trigger FAA Enforcement